alexruperez/SecurePropertyStorage/README.md

 var yourProperty: YourType? = yourDefaultValueIfNeeded
 ```

-[`UserDefaultsStorage`](Sources/UserDefault/UserDefaultsStorage.swift) is also available, a subclass of [`UserDefaults`](https://developer.apple.com/documentation/foundation/userdefaults) with all the security provided by this library.
+[`UserDefaultsStorage`](Sources/UserDefault/UserDefaultsStorage.swift) is also available, a subclass of [`UserDefaults`](https://developer.apple.com/documentation/foundation/userdefaults) with all the security provided by this library, where you can customize suite name.

 ### @Keychain